UNINETTSigma2/documentation/getting_started/ssh.md

 $ ssh-add --apple-use-keychain
 ```

-If you are unsure whether an `ssh-agent` process is running on your machine,
+If you are unsure whether the `ssh-agent` process is running on your machine,
 `ps -C ssh-agent` will tell you if there is.
 To start a new agent, use:
 ```console
 $ eval $(ssh-agent)